lake-wg/authz/draft-selander-lake-authz.md

 V may subsequently obtain the authentication credential of U, CRED_U, from a credential database hosted by W or some other party after V has learnt the identity of U, which happens after EDHOC message_3 from U, see {{fig-protocol}}.

-## Authorization Server (W) {#authz-server}
+## Authorization Service (W) {#authz-server}

-The authorization server (W) is assumed to have the private DH key corresponding to G_W, which is used to establish secure communication with the device (see {{U-W}}).
+The authorization service (W) is assumed to have the private DH key corresponding to G_W, which is used to establish secure communication with the device (see {{U-W}}).
 W provides to U the authorization decision for enrollment with V in the form of a voucher (see {{voucher}}).
 Authorization policies are out of scope for this document.

 Authentication credentials and communication security with V is described in {{domain-auth}}.
 To calculate the voucher, W needs access to message_1 and CRED_V as used in the EDHOC run between U and V, see {{voucher}}.